openstack-infra/zuul/doc/source/user/jobs.rst

       The job timeout, in seconds.

+   .. var:: post_timeout

+      The post-run playbook timeout, in seconds.

    .. var:: jobtags

       A list of tags associated with the job.
 Not to be confused with